Why do you need a healthy eating diet plan?

 The USDA has recently introduced a new concept called “MyPlate” which allows you to visualize your meals in terms of the balance of food types that you have on your plate.
 Click on this link for more information about the USDA program.

 --Your diet should mostly include foods that are nutrient dense, or that have a lot of food value in relation to the calories they provide.
 Poor quality foods that are basically empty calories should be limited or better yet, avoided.
-You only have so many calories to choose from if you are going to maintain a healthy weight, so make those calories count by choose real foods that provide nutritional benefit.
+You only have so many calories to choose from if you are going to maintain a healthy weight, so make those calories count by choosing real foods that provide nutritional benefit.

 Another way of saying this is that you should, whenever possible, choose whole foods, such as fruits, vegetables, lean meat, nuts, seeds, whole grains, low-fat dairy and healthy fats, and skip overly-processed junk foods such as cake, cookies, doughnuts, salty snack foods, processed meats and sugary soft drinks.